paulgolter/blender-pipeline-integration/README.md

 A great video series to get started with scripting in Blender is [Scripting for Artists](https://www.youtube.com/watch?v=sOS2ID1ZN3A&list=PL1fkRtMmJ4OOrY20bOVlxn_PFYx9ly97j) by [Sybren Stüvel](https://stuvel.eu/).
 ### Addons

 The most common way to expose your Python scripts and tools to Artists is through a Blender add-on.
-It's very easy to create a Blender add-on with Python that can be then enabled and disabled in the user's preferences.
+It's very easy and straightforward to create one.
+Add-ons can then be enabled and disabled in the user's preferences.

+In the beginning it might seem annoying to create a whole add-on for some simple functions, but you will quickly realize, that it is worth it.

 Please refer to this guide here that walks you through the whole process of creating an add-on: